 NaN to pad the prepayment matrix

 is necessary because MATLAB cannot concatenate vectors of different

 lengths into a matrix.
 Also, it can serve as an error check against

 any unintended operation (any MATLAB operation that would return

-For example, assume that the 2-month pool has a constant SMM of 0.5% and the three month has a constant SMM of 1% in every period.
+For example, assume that the 2-month pool has a constant SMM of 0.5% and the 3-month pool has a constant SMM of 1% in every period.
 The prepayment matrix you would create is depicted below.

 Create this input in whatever manner is best for you.